Iceberg Polished Herringbone Marble Mosaic 12 1/8x13 3/8

 - This Item is produced regularly.
 Please inquire for additional production information.

-With Iceberg Polished Herringbone Marble Mosaics you can make any room look perfect and pristine.
+With Iceberg Polished Herringbone Marble Mosaic you can make any room look perfect and pristine.
 The beauty of mosaic tiles is hard to deny: whether you want the bold feel or some softer tones for your home decor, there's a mosaic out there waiting just for you.
 Marble is a material that has been used by the rich and powerful for centuries.
 The ancients, like Egypt's Pharaohs had marble in their tombs to show off how much they could afford.
 If you're looking for exclusivity then Marble Mosaics might be just what your home needs.
 Marble offers many decorating options, which can help you achieve that luxurious feel at home without the hefty price tag.
-The polished surface of Iceberg Polished Herringbone Marble Mosaicsis the perfect solution for a glamorous, reflective look.
+The polished surface of Iceberg Polished Herringbone Marble Mosaicis the perfect solution for a glamorous, reflective look.
 Mix and match from a variety of flooring options such as wall tiles, mosaic tiles or floor tiles for your one-of-a-kind creation today!

 You may be looking for a way to spruce up your living room or business space but don't know where to start.
 Mosaic floor tiles are an easy, affordable solution that can bring out the beauty of any area and is versatile enough to work in even small areas like bathrooms!
 The size of this product 12 1/8x13 3/8x3/8.
 You can use the site search to find a different size of this product - we've got it all!.